uakbr/bypass-methods/README_accessibility.md

 In Phase 2, we've enhanced our framework with secure inter-process communication using Windows Named Pipes.
 This allows multiple processes to communicate with the main accessibility controller, enabling remote control and integration with other applications.

-## Phase 3: Enhanced Screen Capture
+## Phase 3: Enhanced and Advanced Screen Capture

-In Phase 3, we've implemented advanced screen capture techniques that can bypass `SetWindowDisplayAffinity` protection used by secure browsers like LockDown Browser.
-Our multi-layered approach uses legitimate accessibility APIs and other Windows features to capture window content even when standard methods fail.
+In Phase 3, we've implemented sophisticated screen capture techniques that can bypass `SetWindowDisplayAffinity` protection used by secure browsers like LockDown Browser.
+Our approach uses a multi-layered strategy:

+1. **Enhanced Capture Methods**: Accessibility-focused techniques including Magnification API and UI Automation.
+2. **Advanced Low-Level Techniques**: Windows graphics stack methods like DXGI Desktop Duplication and Direct3D capture that operate at the driver level.
+3. **Proxy System**: An intelligent system that tries all methods in sequence until one succeeds.

+This multi-layered approach uses legitimate Windows APIs while targeting different levels of the Windows graphics stack to reliably capture content even from heavily protected windows.

 ## Why UI Automation Framework?